IKIM-Essen/WIN-KID/README.md

 # WIN-KID

 ## Parser UME

-- Run via: 'python vitek_parser_ume.py directory/vitek.csv directory/output/'  with test data at 'resources/test_data'
+- Run via: `python vitek_parser_ume.py directory/vitek.csv directory/output/` with test data at `resources/test_data`
 - works with tab seperated csv files only
 - Removes unnecessary columns
 - specify output FILE for the parsed vitek file

 ## Parser UKM

-- Run via: 'python vitek_parser_ukm.py directory/vitek.csv directory/output/file.csv' with test data at 'resources/test_data'
+- Run via: `python vitek_parser_ukm.py directory/vitek.csv directory/output/file.csv` with test data at `resources/test_data`
 - Splits the Vitek file by bacteria name
 - Removes unnecessary data and restructures the file
 - specify output FOLDER for the parsed vitek files

 ## Interpreter

 - Run mic_interpreter.py to interpret any parsed files:
-  'python mic_interpreter.py directory/input/files directory/output/files/'
+  `python mic_interpreter.py directory/input/files directory/output/files/`
 - Can handle single and multiple Input files and can handle multiple organisms in one file
 - Antibiotics from a vitek file that can not be matched to an EUCAST antibiotic are skipped and logged via print
 - For a match, the name of the VITEK antibiotic must be found in full in the EUCAST table